senthenastydynast2/Woggy/README.md

 | 16 letters  | **12x**    |

 </div>
 With this scoring logic, SQUADS will be worth 280 points, instead of its base 160.
 While this scoring system might seem a bit overboard, keep in mind that words longer than 9 or 10 are quite rare to find.
-In the rare occassion that one does exist, one will be equally rewarded.
+In the rare occassion that one does exist, one will be properly compensated for finding it.